Sam Simon Made Hundreds Of Millions Off "The Simpsons" Then Gave It All Away

 WILLIAM WEST/AFP/Getty Images

-"I've given most of it away… I wont be rich until we get [my next] quarterly installment from The Simpsons!"
+"I've given most of it away… I won't be rich until we get [my next] quarterly installment from The Simpsons!"

-At another point in the podcast, Sam encourages everyone to do their part to help the environment and animals.
-Even if that just means doing a "meatless Monday," every little bit helps.
-We truly admire Sam for all of his accomplishments.
-The world needs more people like Sam.
-Rest in peace friend!
-You will be missed.
+At another point in the podcast, Sam encouraged everyone to do their part to help the environment and animals.
+Even if that just means doing a "meatless Monday."

 Did we make a mistake?